Latinos and the Church

 However, Dr. Philip Jenkins, a Distinguished Professor of History and the Co-Director of the Program on Historical Studies of Religion at Baylor University, asserts, “The conquered, the indigenous people, took that triumphalist Christianity and restored it to a faith for the oppressed.”
 By the grace of God, the indigenous people of Latin America saw through the doctrine of violence of their colonizers and experienced Jesus as he truly is; a God of love who pays special attention to the poor and oppressed.3

 So how does the church overcome these divides and create an environment where everyone feels welcome and valued as made in the image of God?
-“We need to look at the church as a diverse body of Christ.
-We must, then, affirm the religiosity of Latinos and their daily life,” shares Pastor Msgr.
-Arturo Banuelas.
-“We should be seen as a gift that needs to be embraced.
-And the church’s pastoral emphases should be geared toward evangelization, not assimilation.”6 In his ministry, Banuelos emphasizes the importance of not just inviting Latinos to church but inviting them to the table in terms of church leadership and participation.
-Churches must value Latinos for their deep faith, religious traditions, and modes of expression, and give Latinos a space to not only be participants but leaders in the congregation.
+The fact is the US church is a diverse body of Christ and should be viewed as such.
+Latinos, their traditions, and culture should be seen as gifts to embrace.
+The church’s focus should not be assimilation but evangelization.6 Furthermore, churches must value Latinos for their deep faith, religious traditions, and modes of expression, and give Latinos a space to not only be participants but leaders in the congregation.